 The signature frame construction of Ki's rigid chairs is unlike anything else seen on the market.
 Made of ultra-stiff 7000 series aluminium with oversized 1 3/8" tubing, it is highly rigid and offers a level of vibration dampening not usually found on an aluminium chair.
-The Tsunami is a mere 1 kg heavier than Ki's flagship Rogue, the main difference being its precision machined aluminium castor housings.
+The Rogue ALX is a mere 1 kg heavier than Ki's flagship Rogue, the main difference being its precision machined aluminium castor housings.

-The Tsunami ALX maintains a good level of adjustability, allowing us to fine-tune its fit, and adapt the chair to your changing wheelchair skills.
+The Rogue ALX maintains a good level of adjustability, allowing us to fine-tune its fit, and adapt the chair to your changing wheelchair skills.
 Many parts of the chair feature infinite adjustability, including the footplate and Crescent CG system, allowing a more precise fit than offered on other chairs.

-Just because the Tsunami has a low price does not mean it sacrifices any options or the ability to customise your chair.
+Just because the Rogue ALX has a low price does not mean it sacrifices any options or the ability to customise your chair.
 You can select from a wide range of footrests, armrests, front-frame bends, sideguards and loads more.
 Ki Mobility's Maxx Performance spoke wheels are a free of charge option, but are anything but basic - they offer great performance, and look as good as Spinergys.
 Should you want actual Spinergys, these are available too, as well as other industry standards including Frogs Legs castor forks, Natural Fit handrims and the ever-popular Marathon Plus Evolution puncture resistant tyres.

-We've found the Tsunami ALX to be one of our most popular active chairs.
+We've found the Rogue ALX to be one of our most popular active chairs.
 It offers great value - excellent performance from a rigid chair at a reasonable price.
 What's great is that Ki chairs don't require you to spend a fortune to get the lightweight upgrades, and you can get a really high-end, great looking chair for barely more than the base price.